Posted by Founder, Bicycling Monterey

 Eco Wisdom of a Bike-Friendly Faith Community: First Presbyterian Church of Monterey

-Some people bike to First Presbyterian Church of Monterey—e.g., City of Monterey’s since-retired Mayor Clyde Roberson, shown here with Dottie Roberson and Matthew Sleeth, MD.
+Some people bike to First Presbyterian Church of Monterey—e.g., City of Monterey’s since-retired Mayor Clyde Roberson, shown above with Dottie Roberson and Matthew Sleeth, MD.
 Dr. Sleeth, cofounder of BlessedEarth.org, shared his Earth Stewardship message at First Presbyterian in April 2007 and again in November 2019.

 Solar-powered energy production first began at the church on June 2, 2011.
 The solar system was expanded to 120 panels in 2024.